45 academic writing tools to improve your manuscript

 • Line editing: This type of editing focuses on sentence-level improvements.
 Line editors will look for ways to make the prose more concise, clear and engaging.

 • Developmental editing: Developmental editing is a more in-depth type of editing that focuses on improving the overall structure and content of the text.
-Developmental editors will provide feedback on the organisation, argumentation, and coherence of the text.
+Developmental editors will provide feedback on the organisation, argumentation and coherence of the text.

 • Indexing: Indexing is the process of creating an index for the text, which helps readers locate specific topics or concepts within the text.
-Professional indexing services can ensure that the index is accurate, comprehensive, and user-friendly.
+Professional indexing services can ensure that the index is accurate, comprehensive and user friendly.

 Final thoughts